Last Updated: April 23, 2021

-The largest waitlist of asylum seekers — which can include people who are in MPP and those who are not in the program — is in Tijuana where almost 10,000 names remain.
+The longest waitlist of asylum seekers is in Tijuana where almost 10,000 names remain.
 According to the report, the waitlist in Tijuana is ‘closed,’ meaning that new names have not been added to the list since March 2020.
-At that time, it was estimated that it would take someone 10-11 months to be allowed to ask for asylum at a port of entry.

 Forcing asylum seekers to wait in Mexico longer and longer puts them in greater risk.
 Border cities like Tijuana and Ciudad Juarez, for example, have been consistently ranked as some of the most violent cities in the world.
 Reports of violence against asylum seekers and migrants in Mexico are common.
 And for many, access to safety and shelter are not guaranteed, making their time in Mexico more risky.

 From January 2019 to January 2021, the Trump administration systematically denied asylum protections to people fleeing danger and instead forced them to wait in Mexico for their case to be adjudicated.
 The Remain in Mexico Policy — formally known as the Migration Protection Protocols — forced tens of thousands of vulnerable people to remain in some of the most dangerous parts of Mexico.